 If you have been out of the workforce for a while, take the time to ensure you have current skills listed on your resume that employers demand and value.

-General and Overused Skill Words: LinkedIn publishes an annual list of buzzwords that people overuse in their profiles.
+General and Overused Skill Words: LinkedIn published a list of buzzwords that people overuse in their profiles.
 Some of these words don’t belong on your resume either.
 Before you use them, consider if there’s another, more specific term that would better describe your abilities.
 Here’s a sample of some words on LinkedIn’s list of overutilized words: